 A native of Abilene, Stover graduated from Abilene Cooper High School in 1998 after a stellar two-sport career.
 As a senior at Cooper HS in 1998, he hit .459 with three home runs and 26 RBI and picked up two wins on the mound.
 He was all-District 4-5A in both 1997 and 1998 and team MVP in 1998.
 He also quarterbacked the 1997 Cooper football team to its first outright District 4-5A championship since 1979, with the team falling in the Regional Finals to the eventual 5A state champion.

 Stover graduated from ACU in 2003 with a BS in Interdisciplinary Studies with a Minor in Business.
-He is currently working on his master's degree from Arkansas State University.
+In 2018, he graduated with his MS in Sports Administration from Arkansas State University.

 Graduate Assistant Coach

-Hayden Simpson enters into his first season as a graduate assistant coach at his alma mater where he was a two-time All-America pitcher for the Muleriders.
+Hayden Simpson enters into his second season as a graduate assistant coach at his alma mater where he was a two-time All-America pitcher for the Muleriders.

 A native of Magnolia, Simpson was a two-sport athlete in high school, earning All-State honors in football and baseball.
 As a quarterback.
 After High School, Simpson remained in his hometown and played baseball collegiately the Muleriders from 2008-2010.